Johnny Maxey

-Johnny Maxey (born October 19, 1993) is an American football defensive end who is a free agent.
+Johnny Maxey (born October 19, 1993) is an American former professional football defensive end.
 He played college football at Mars Hill University and signed with the Pittsburgh Steelers as an undrafted free agent in 2016.

 College career

 Maxey played for the Mars Hill Lions, where he was a second-team South Atlantic Conference performer after getting 82 tackles and three sacks as a senior.

 Professional career

 Pittsburgh Steelers

-Maxey was signed by the Steelers as an undrafted rookie free agent following the 2016 NFL Draft on May 1, 2016.
+Maxey was signed by the Steelers as an undrafted rookie free agent following the 2016 NFL draft on May 1, 2016.
 He was released as part of final roster cuts and signed to the teams' practice squad on September 4, 2016.

 After suffering several injuries along the defensive line, the Steelers promoted Maxey to the active roster on December 24, 2016.
 He made his debut the next day in a key victory against the Baltimore Ravens.
 On January 1, 2017, he made his first career tackle in a 27–24 overtime victory over the Cleveland Browns.

 On September 2, 2017, Maxey was waived by the Steelers.